gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 **Reality is organized by scale.**

-At each scale, there is an effective description — a set of relevant degrees of freedom and their interactions.
+At each scale, there is an effective description: a set of relevant degrees of freedom and their interactions.

-The description at each scale is largely autonomous — insensitive to the details of shorter scales.
+The description at each scale is largely autonomous, insensitive to the details of shorter scales.

 This is why science is possible.

 If physics at the human scale
 depended sensitively on
-the positions of every quark in every proton — if there were no decoupling of scales — no effective theory would exist at any scale.
+the positions of every quark in every proton, if there were no decoupling of scales, no effective theory would exist at any scale.

 Everything would depend on everything else.
 No prediction would be possible.
 Science would be impossible.

-The decoupling of scales —
+The decoupling of scales,
-the organization of nature into largely independent effective theories — is the precondition for scientific knowledge.
+the organization of nature into largely independent effective theories, is the precondition for scientific knowledge.

 The RG explains this decoupling.

 And it tells us more:

-**The fundamental theory —
+**The fundamental theory,
-whatever UV fixed point the RG flows from — need not be known to do physics at low energies.**
+whatever UV fixed point the RG flows from, need not be known to do physics at low energies.**

-The IR physics is determined by the universality class — by the symmetries and the dimensionality — not by the microscopic details.
+The IR physics is determined by the universality class, by the symmetries and the dimensionality, not by the microscopic details.

 This is either:
-(a) a deep truth about reality — nature is organized so that knowledge at each scale does not require knowledge of all scales
+(a) a deep truth about reality: nature is organized so that knowledge at each scale does not require knowledge of all scales
-(b) a feature of the RG mathematical structure — a property of the equations we use to describe nature (c) an anthropic observation — only in a universe with scale decoupling would observers exist to notice it
+(b) a feature of the RG mathematical structure: a property of the equations we use to describe nature (c) an anthropic observation: only in a universe with scale decoupling would observers exist to notice it